-The Annual Progress Reports on non-proliferation policies keep track of the use of the clause.
-The fact that the EU may threaten to withhold enhanced political and economic relations with the Union from states that refuse to accept the WMD clause or suspending relations with states deemed to have violated the clause turns it into an important instrument.
-At the same time, to the best knowledge of the present author, the clauses have so far never been invoked.
+The Annual Progress Reports on non-proliferation policies keep track of the use of the clause.88 The fact that the EU may threaten to withhold enhanced political and economic relations with the Union from states that refuse to accept the WMD clause or suspending relations with states deemed to have violated the clause turns it into an important instrument.
+At the same time its effect should not be overestimated: "If the hope was that the non-proliferation clause would allow the EU to use tough conditionality to shape the proliferation-related behaviour of key states of concern, that hope seems a forlorn one."89 In fact, to the best knowledge of the present author, the clauses have so far never been invoked.